 To get the ball rolling, can you tell me about Charles and Francis Darwin’s root brain hypothesis?

 Behind a growing root tip is a bunch of differentiating cells.
 Darwin thought those cells determined where roots would grow and forage.
-He thought the behavior of a plant was basically governed by what happened in those cells.
+He thought the behaviour of a plant was basically governed by what happened in those cells.

 The work I and others have been doing – looking at kinship in plants, how they recognize each other and communicate – involves the roots.
-Except now we know more than Darwin did; we know that all plants, except for a small handful of families, are mycorrhizal: The behavior of their roots is governed by symbiosis.
+Except now we know more than Darwin did; we know that all plants, except for a small handful of families, are mycorrhizal: The behaviour of their roots is governed by symbiosis.

-It’s not just those cells at a plant root’s tip, but their interaction with fungus, that determines a root’s behavior.
+It’s not just those cells at a plant root’s tip, but their interaction with fungus, that determines a root’s behaviour.
 Darwin was onto something.
 He just didn’t have the full picture.
 And I’ve come to think that root systems and the mycorrhizal networks that link those systems are designed like neural networks, and behave like neural networks, and a neural network is the seeding of intelligence in our brains.